d2s/Documentation/README.md

 # Documentation
-The following is documentation of RsyncOSX:
+The following are documents about RsyncOSX.
+The first document is plain how to get and install RsyncOSX.
+The second document is some information what RsyncOSX is and how to use the application.
+Please read the second document before using the application.
 <ul><li>
-General overview of <a href="https://github.com/rsyncOSX/Documentation/blob/master/Docs/RsyncOSX.md" target="_blank">RsyncOSX</a>.
+Getting and installing <a href="https://github.com/rsyncOSX/Documentation/blob/master/Docs/RsyncOSX.md" target="_blank">RsyncOSX</a>.
 </li></ul>
 <ul>
 <ul><li> Some information about what
 <a href="https://github.com/rsyncOSX/Documentation/blob/master/Docs/HowtoUseRsyncOSX.md" target="_blank"> RsyncOSX</a> is.